home about resources filmscamp johnny reb

 Henry Hopkins Sibley

 Without a doubt, the worst general to command Texas troops during the Civil War was Henry Hopkins Sibley.
 Born on May 25, 1816 in Natchitoches, Louisiana, Sibley graduated from West Point and served extensively in the Seminole War, the Utah War and the War with Mexico.
 On the same day he was promoted to major of the 1st U.S. Dragoons, he resigned his commission to serve the Confederacy.
-Convincing Jefferson Davis that invading New Mexico would assure the Confederacy of mineral- rich Western territories, he was commissioned a brigadier general.
+Convincing Jefferson Davis that invading New Mexico would assure the Confederacy the mineral-rich western territories, he was commissioned a brigadier general.
 After assembling his command at San Antonio, Sibley led three Texas cavalry regiments west to El Paso then north toward Santa Fe, New Mexico.
 Sibley's addiction to the bottle often led to his subordinates commanding his troops rather than himself.
 The end came at the Battle of Glorietta Pass when Union troops destroyed his supply wagons, leaving little to sustain his invasion.
 The Texans were forced to retreat across West Texas where many perished from malnourishment and heat exhaustion.
 Sibley's career began a downward spiral from there.
 While serving in Louisiana, he was ordered court martialed by General Richard Taylor for his drinking and incompetence.
 Although acquitted, Sibley lost his command.
 After the war, he served in Egypt as a general of artillery for the Khedive's army.
 Once again, his drinking led to his dismissal.
 Now in poverty, he returned to the U.S. and lived with his daughter in Fredericksburg, Virginia.
 His only noteworthy accomplishment was the invention of a conical army tent.
 Known as the Sibley tent, its design was based on a Plains Indian tepee.
 He died on August 23, 1886 and was buried in Fredericksburg.

 John George Walker